Skip to main content

 }),

-const env = ctx.inputs.environment;
+const env = ctx.input.environment;

-const version = ctx.inputs.version;
+const version = ctx.input.version;

-await ctx.exec(`./scripts/deploy.ts --env ${env} --version ${version}`);
+await $`./scripts/deploy.ts --env ${env} --version ${version}`;

 jjhub workflow run deploy -i environment=production -i version=1.2.3